 Add a new layer by clicking the “+” at the lower left of the layers list.
 Make sure the new layer is above the layer with your photo (click and drag the layer names to re-order as needed).
 Drawing on a new layer helps prevent accidentally selecting your background object.

 It’s easiest to start your drawing with simple outlines.
 Bezier curves offer some of the greatest control and flexibility when tracing over a photo.
 However, it may be the least familiar tool to some users.
 If you aren’t used to working with Bezier paths, it can take a bit of getting used to – but ultimately you may find it becomes your favorite tool!
-In this step, we focus on how to use the Bezier Path [b] tool (there are also hands-on exercises to help learn this tool in File > New From Template in the main menu).
+In this step, we focus on how to use the Bezier Path [b] tool.

-Start with the Bezier Path [b] tool and click “New” in the Format bar to begin drawing with a new style.
+Start with the Bezier Path [b] tool and use the Format bar to change the style.
 To make it easier to see, we’ve made a 3-pt red stroke and turned off the fill.

 Path and Curve Shortcuts and Modifier Keys

 - To place a point with a curve, press-and-drag out its curve handles then release